BikLab/MARS8180-EnvDataSci/week4b-visualizing-data-quality.md

-# Contributing to MacDown

-Before we start analzying our data, we need to check the quality of our sequences

 ## Setting up a projects directory

 As discussed earlier in the course, we should first create a directory for our projects.
 We should have the following subdirectories: